How to use ORDER BY with window functions

 LEFT JOIN votes ON votes.option_id = options.id

-GROUP BY polls.id;
+GROUP BY polls.title;

 This gives us the first table, with title and vote count: